SesameEngineering/hugo-blogs/README.md

-This is where we will keep all the hugo configuration files that will generate our static website.
+# blogs
+Source for our blogs
+This is our hugo based blog site.
+We will use this to talk about sesame based projects.